yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-cloud.md

 ![Performance charts with preferred region](/images/ce/multisync-managed-charts-preferred.png)

-With the shard leaders now all located in the region to which the application is connected, latencies decrease and throughput increases.
+With the tablet leaders now all located in the region to which the application is connected, latencies decrease and throughput increases.

 Note that cross-region latencies are unavoidable in the write path, given the need to ensure region-level automatic failover and repair.